At a Glance: Best AR-15 Gas Blocks

 Our Top Pick

-Here are the 7 best AR15 gas blocks that are on the market this year.
-We have tested and reviewed each one to figure out which product is the best choice for your AR15.
+Here are the best AR 15 gas blocks that are on the market this year.
+We have tested and reviewed each one to figure out which product is the best choice for your AR-15.
 The listed pros and cons will help you to compare all the options.

 The ODIN Works low profile gas block is an adjustable block that lets you fine-tune the gas flow.
 It gives incredible versatility with an unprecedented number of stops, 20 different points to truly fine-tune the gas flow.